Transitioning from InfoPath: A Comprehensive Guide to Modernization

 Manual steps that automation could replace

+A 1:1 migration carries all of that forward, unchanged.
 Modern platforms don’t just support old processes.
 They expose how inefficient those processes really are.

 3. User Experience Suffers